crownedgrouse/geas/README.md

 ```

 The global project can run starting R15B01 up to higher reference in geas database, 18.2 in such case.

-Available local releases in the window can be proposed.
+Available local releases in the release window is proposed if `GEAS_MY_RELS` is set.

 ### erlang.mk ###